 socket.ssl_ca), the rest is not modified.

-The automatic configuration of the SSL encryption needs key and certificate files.
-MySQL generates default key and certificate files and places them in data directory.
+Automatic configuration of the SSL encryption needs key and certificate files.
+Starting from the version 5.7, MySQL generates default key and certificate files and places them in data directory.
 These auto-generated files are suitable for automatic SSL configuration, but you should use the same key and certificate files on all nodes.
-Also you can override auto-generated files with manually created ones, as covered in Generate keys and certificates manually.
+Also you can override auto-generated files with manually created ones, as covered by the Generating Keys and Certificates Manually section.

 ssl-key options under